logo

 • California Consortium of Addiction Programs and Professionals (CCAPP): leading to the Certified Alcohol Drug Counselor II (CADC-II) credential

-In order to provide substance abuse counseling in California, you must have at least a high school diploma or GED.
-To qualify for certification by any of the three organizations, you will need to take specified college-level coursework.
+To qualify for certification by any of these three organizations, you will need to take specified college-level coursework.
 However, you may find greater opportunities for employment with an associate’s or bachelor’s degree.
 In general, the substance use disorder counselor certification process in California is as follows:

 1. Register with one of the three DHCS-recognized organizations.